etienne-monier/inpystem/docs/source/user/correcting_data.rst

 Correcting data with the configuration file
 -------------------------------------------

-A lot of information can be given to pystem through the configuration file.
+A lot of information can be given to inpystem through the configuration file.
 To pass correction info to the load functions, all you need is to define slices inside the corresponding :code:`2D DATA` or :code:`3D DATA` sections.
 For this, use the following keys: :code:`rows`, :code:`columns`, :code:`bands` and :code:`dpixels`.
 The slice should be written as for numpy array selection (:code:`1:-60`).
 Let's illustrate is with the configuration file of the HR-sample example image.

 .. code-block:: ini